mkorman90/webshell-protector/Readme.md

 # Webhshell Protector

-A small POC of a method to defend a webserver from malicious code execution originating from planted webshells
+A small POC of a technique to defend a webserver from malicious code execution originating from planted webshells

 ## How it works:
 1. Using winappdbg we look for a running IIS process (w3wp.exe)